 Budgetary Controls - The City maintains budgetary controls to ensure compliance with legal provisions of the annual appropriated budget approved by the City Council.
-Activities of the general fund are included in the annual appropriated budget.
+Activities of the General Fund and American Rescue Plan Act fund are included in the annual appropriated budget.
 A project length budget is adopted for capital project funds.
 The official level of City budget control, the level on which expenditures may not legally exceed appropriations, for each legally adopted annual operating budget is the department level within each fund.
 Administrative transfers of appropriations within a department may be authorized by the City Manager to meet unforeseen needs if the total budgeted amounts do not exceed these appropriations by department.
 The City's budget procedures, together with such procedures for discretely presented component units, are more fully explained in the accompanying notes to the financial statements.